timdams/FastSolutionEvaluator/README.md

 One usefull additional experimental branche exist:
 	*ConsoleControl: utilizes a control to show output of compiled project (buggy: crashes when second program is run)

+# Bugs
+Moving folder to new location (or opening on other pc, but same dropbox) will kill the connections.
+Folder path saved in .csv file should be relative to this file.

+Currently doesn't work with VS2017 projects.
+See wishlist point one for possible fix ;)

 # Wishlist
+* Move project loading to roslyn code analyzer?
+* Fix bug when loading other folder after having already opened one
+* Select correct file/project when clicking on other solution (now shows files from previous selection)
 * Take regular backups of evalscoresfiles
 * Sommige dubbel tonen als tester maar onder random naam (uit lijst).
 Indien te harde afwijking tegenover de originele , de tester waarschuwen
 * Icon